google/jsonnet/README.md

 For an introduction to Jsonnet and documentation, [visit our website](https://jsonnet.org).

 This repository contains the original implementation.
-You can also try [go-jsonnet](https://github.com/google/go-jsonnet), a newer implementation which in some cases is orders of magnitude faster.
+You can also try [go-jsonnet](https://github.com/google/go-jsonnet), a newer implementation which in some cases is orders of magnitude faster, and is recommended in preference to the C++ version.

 Visit our [discussion forum](https://groups.google.com/g/jsonnet).

+**Security note:** If you need to process *untrusted inputs* (untrusted Jsonnet code), it is best not to use the C++ implementation, as it is not hardened for that use-case.
+The expected use-case is for evaluating Jsonnet code that you / your organisation has written and trusts not to be malicious.

 ## Packages